Can you use paint over stain?

 Paint over polyurethane?

 Do not remove all the polyurethane.
-Just a little sanding for the paint to adhere to the surface will be enough.
+A little sanding for the paint to adhere to the surface will be enough.
 Liquid sandpaper also works.
 Prime the wood surface to keep the stains from coming out.
 Let it dry overnight.
 Paint the surface and let each coat dry before you add another one.

 Do you need a primer for stain?